malikinss/practicum/python_engineer_plus/sprint_3/3_3_sql_advanced_features/3_3_8_lentro_uniq_products/readme.md

 It selects the date (`update_date`), store name (`name_store`), category (`category`), and the count of unique products (`uniq_name_cnt`), converting the `date_upd` column to a date format.

 The results are grouped by date, store, and category, sorted by the unique product count in descending order.
-However, the query contains an error that needs correction.

 ## Purpose 🎯